Woman holding her abdomen with both hands

 Food sensitivities are real but overblamed

-IgG food reactions contribute to gut inflammation and systemic symptoms in some people.
-But treating the gut environment usually reduces sensitivities rather than the other way around.
+IgG food reactions contribute to gut inflammation in some people.
+Treating the gut environment usually reduces sensitivities more reliably than elimination diets alone.

 How I think about digestion & the gut.